Chloroform Market Size is Expected to grow at higher CAGR 1.9% Over the Forecast Period.

 Chloroform, also known as trichloromethane, is an organic compound with colorless, volatile liquid, an ether-like odor.
 Chloroform is used as a reagent and solvent in the chemical and pharmaceutical industries.
-It is also used in the manufacturing of refrigerant (R-22), extensively used in HVAC systems.
-Increasing demand of chloroform across the end-use industries such as chemical, pharmaceutical, construction, and paper industries drive the market growth.
+It is also used in the manufacturing of refrigerant (R-22), and extensively used in HVAC systems.
+Increasing demand for chloroform across the end-use industries such as chemical, pharmaceutical, construction, and paper industries drive the market growth.

 The global chemical sales were valued at around USD 3,730 billion in 2018.
 The chemical industry is a vital part of the world economic landscape and plays an essential role in economic growth worldwide.
 The global market is witnessing a significant surge in the FDI and government investments in the chemical and petrochemical industries.
 Several governments across the globe have introduced favorable policies to boost industrial growth.
 As per the data provided by Oxford Economics, the total contribution of the chemical industry to the global GDP was around USD 5.9 trillion, and the total global amount spent on R&D activities accounted for about USD 50 billion.
 Moreover, chloroform is used in the chemical industry as a solvent for lacquers, resins, floor polishes, and adhesives, further driving the market growth.

 The refrigerant segment is predicted to emerge as a remunerative segment during the forecast period.
 Cascading interest in refrigerators among the working-class families and shifting preference towards consuming freshly cooked food drive the segment growth.
 As per data provided by the World Bank, global per capita income increased from USD 15,802 in 2015 to USD 17,900 in 2018.
 Thus, rising purchasing power is subsequently increasing the demand for consumer products, such as refrigerators and air conditioners.